 Danielle's first single "Can't Quit You" features legendary guitarist Peter Frampton.

-Performing at Ft.
+Performed at Ft.
 Bragg Army Base for their annual 4th of July (2018) celebration, alongside Trace Adkins.

 Tour continues through the fall along the East Coast including stops in NYC and Boone, NC.